turingschool/curriculum/source/projects/monsterporium/index.markdown

 ## Extracting Responsibilities

-Essentially the process of creating services is about extracting logic.
+The process of creating services is about extracting logic.
 Let's practice that process in [Extracting Responsibilities]({% page_url extracting_responsibilities %}).

 ## Introducing Services